 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

-Allan has been married to the same wife for over 47 years and uses his time tested life experience plus professional education to help couples struggling with intimacy and communication in their relationship or marriage.
+Allan has been married to his wife for almost 50 years and uses his time tested life experience plus professional education to help couples struggling with intimacy and communication in their relationship or marriage.
 Whether you're struggling with intimacy issues, infidelity, addiction or communication, Allan will help you establish true intimacy and better communication skills.